d-kwiat/gtg/index.md

 This website introduces the concept of a *genomic transmission graph* for modelling parasite transmission dynamics and population genetics.
 It accompanies the paper on this topic in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22).

-There are four main parts to this book.

-1. You can work through all the examples on this website using interactive cloud computing.
-For this you will need to [learn how to use Google Colab](using-google-colab.md) which is very easy.
+Please take a quick look at [how to use this book](how-to-use-this-book.md) as it contains worked examples with Python code that you can run in the cloud without leaving this website.

-1. We will briefly describe the [underlying concepts](underlying-concepts.md) of the genomic transmission graph.
+We will briefly describe the [underlying concepts](underlying-concepts.md) of the genomic transmission graph.
 You might also like to look at the [glossary of terminology](glossary.md).

-1. We will describe the [features of `coalestr`](coalestr-features.md), a Python module designed for rapid simulation of population genetic scenarios using the genomic transmission graph.
+We will describe the [features of `coalestr`](coalestr-features.md), a Python module designed for rapid simulation of population genetic scenarios using the genomic transmission graph.

-1. You can make your own toy models of different [epidemiological scenarios](epidemiological-scenarios.md).
+Once you are familiar with `coalestr` you can make your own toy models of different [epidemiological scenarios](epidemiological-scenarios.md).